nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Add_comments.png" alt="Add comment: Move to Phase 2" width="400"/>

+The paper now still have status "Reviewed".

 ### Editors: take care of the review process for Phase 2

-The editors assigned to the article (handling and partner) now take care of inviting reviewers, etc. Once they are done, they can propose a decision.
+The editors assigned to the article (handling and partner) now take care of inviting reviewers, etc. As previously, the paper goes to status "Waiting for reviewing" once reviewers have been invited, goes to "Under review" when invitations were accepted, and goes to "Reviewed" once the reviews are completed.

+Once this process is finished, the editors can propose a decision.
 For phase 2, this is: propose to accept, propose to reject, ask for minor revisions, or ask for major revisions.

-Revisions are dealt with without intervention from the Editors in chief.
+Revision requests are dealt with directly by the editors, without intervention from the Editors in chief.

-Once the editors have proposed a verdict, a weekly digest will invite all editors to comment on the article.
+Once the editors have proposed a final verdict (acceptance or rejection), a weekly digest will invite all editors to comment on the article.
 Once this period has elapsed, the editors should communicate the decision to the authors.